The SINAP National System of Property Administration

-The National System of Property Administration (SINAP) is a technological platform that integrates all the information related to the physical and normative resource of the nation, where the different public, private and individual actors register all the transactions associated with the assets of property, necessary for the constitution and revitalization of a stock market.
+The National Property Administration System (SINAP) is a technological platform that integrates all the information related to the physical and normative resource of the nation, where the different public and private actors and individuals record all transactions associated with property assets. property, necessary for the constitution and dynamization of a stock market.

 The image on the right will have seen it somewhere, because it is a scrawl that one day I did in my leisure time on LADM, In one of the exhibitions of Amsterdam, there by 2012.

-SINAP was born and implemented in Honduras in a 2002-2005 period, within the framework of a Land Management Program, similar to those that were happening in parallel at that time in several countries with the financial support of the World Bank.
-It is not born as an extraterrestrial inspiration, its foundation is in the classical theories that support the development models, where the guiding elements for the development of markets are, on the one hand, the Decrease in production costs(Raw material, human resources, technology and capital) and on the other hand Decrease in transaction costs.
-So, given the difficulty of reducing production costs in a developing country, the main scope of SINAP is the reduction of costs and transaction times.
+SINAP was born and implemented in Honduras in a period 2002-2005, within the framework of a Land Administration Program, similar to those that were happening in parallel at that time in several countries under the financial support of the World Bank.
+It was not born as an extraterrestrial inspiration, its foundation is in the classical theories that support development models, where the guiding elements for the development of markets are, on the one hand, the Decrease in production costs(Raw material, human resources, technology and capital) and on the other hand Decrease in transaction costs.
+Thus, given the difficulty of reducing production costs in a developing country, SINAP's main scope is to reduce transaction costs and times.

 SINAP is not a computer tool, but a set of policies that includes the development of technologies, integration of institutional actors linked to land management and simplification of processes in line with international trends in standards and adoption of information technologies And communications.

-When SINAP is conceptualized, there is enough clarity that only implementing a technology, without modifying the regulatory and institutional estates, is almost like placing tires on a horse, instead of designing a new vehicle.
-So the strategy is accompanied by a radical change that includes the creation of new laws such as the Property Law and the Law of Territorial Ordinance; Under this legal entity, the Property Institute is created, which brings together the Land Registry (which belonged to the Supreme Court of Justice), the National Cadastre (which was an Executive Directorate dependent on the Presidency) and the National Geographic Institute ( that depended on the Ministry of Public Works and Transportation).
+When SINAP is conceptualized, there is sufficient clarity that only implementing a technology, without modifying the regulatory and institutional regulations, is almost like putting tires on a horse, instead of designing a new vehicle.
+Thus, the strategy is accompanied by a radical change that includes the creation of new laws such as the Property Law and the Land Management Law; Under this legal framework, the Property Institute is created, which brings together the Property Registry (which belonged to the Supreme Court of Justice), the National Cadastre (which was an Executive Directorate dependent on the Presidency) and the National Geographic Institute ( that depended on the Ministry of Public Works and Transportation).

 The new institution is constituted with a Directorate of Registries, a Directorate of Cadastre and Geography and a Directorate of Regularization, from an optics focused on outsourcing through Associated Centers that can be constituted by municipalities or entities under a public-private partnership.